Integration between an ERP and a planning & scheduling application like frePPLe remains a magic subject surrounded by myths, mystery, and smoke.

 Even for short term planning and scheduling, a daily replanning process is sufficient for the majority of businesses.
 In reality, today's plan is already communicated to the shop floor and is being executed.

 Interfering with actions that are in progress or about to be started is not easy.
 Continuously revising the plan just leads to unnecessary nervousness and confusion.

 It is a better practice to hand out the execution plan for the day and leave the shop floor some room to self-organize the details and self-adjust for small variances and minor unforeseen events.
 Situations where the shop floor needs to contact the planner to know what to do next will occur, but they should be exceptions rather the rule.

 4) Separate execution and planning horizons

-After all an ERP system is very transaction-focused and registering all activity going in the companies.
-The role of a planning system is to provide clear visibility, analysis transparency of the future plans beyond the transactional details.
+After all, an ERP system is very transaction-focused and registering all going-in activities.
+The role of a planning system is to provide clear visibility and analysis transparency on future plans beyond transactional details.

 5) Stick to the planning capabilities of an APS software

 Indeed, the former is nothing else than the computed plan visualized in another metric.
-The later report would require that you stock on the database a huge amount of data to be able to build the desired report, overloading the database with data that should rather be used in a ERP or BI tool and extending the workflow duration.
+The later report would require that you stock a huge amount of data to be able to build the desired report, overloading the database with data that should rather be used in an ERP or BI tool, thus extending the workflow duration.